8.8K

 Episodes

-A podcast by two almost historians on the women who lived, fought, loved, and died during wars throughout history, Women of War is slightly irreverent, mostly factual, and thoroughly interesting.
+A podcast by one and a half historians on the women who lived, fought, loved, and died during wars throughout history, Women of War is slightly irreverent, mostly factual, and thoroughly interesting.
 Join Hannah and Nicola each fortnight as they explore how women navigated the complexities of living during wartime.

 Episodes